 Location: On the Grand (Neosho) River at river mile 343.7, about 3 miles northwest of Burlington in Coffey County, Kansas.

 Purpose: Flood control, water supply, water quality control and recreation.
 Additionally operated for wildlife objectives.

 History of Construction: Construction of the project began in June 1959.
 Closure of the embankment was completed in September 1963.
 The project was completed for full flood control operation in September 1964.
 All major construction was completed in December 1965.
 Ultimate development was initiated January 1, 1976, and the conservation pool elevation changed from 1036.0 to 1039.0.
 In 2013, the conservation pool was raised to 1041.0.

-Type of Structure: The project consists of an earthfill embankment and a gated ogee weir, concrete spillway located in the left abutment.
+Type of Structure: The project consists of an earth-filled embankment and a gated ogee weir, concrete spillway located in the left abutment.
 The dam rises to a maximum height of 86.5 feet above the streambed.
 From STA.
 60+00A to STA.
 276+00A, the overall length of the dam, including the spillway is 21,600 feet.
 The spillway structure has a width of 964 ft.
 (STA.
 239+12A to STA.
 248+76A), and the earthen embankment is 20,636 feet in length.
 A 24-foot-wide road is provided along the crest of the dam.

-Hydrologic Data: The flood of record occurred in June and July 1951 with a peak discharge of 408,000 cfs and a volume of 2,030,000 acre- feet, which is equivalent to 12.62 inches of runoff from the drainage area above the dam site.
+Hydrologic Data: The flood of record occurred in June and July 1951 (pre-construction) with a peak discharge of 408,000 cfs and a volume of 2,030,000 acre- feet, which is equivalent to 12.62 inches of runoff from the drainage area above the dam site.